silverailscolo/ejb/_pages/en-us/computers-lubuntu.md

 #### Uninstall the default _wl_ wireless driver

-<p><a href="https://help.ubuntu.com/community/AptGet/Howto">apt-get</a> installs a package, apt-get remove deletes a package (with --purge it deletes the configurations as well).
+[apt-get](https://help.ubuntu.com/community/AptGet/Howto) installs a package, apt-get remove deletes a package (with --purge it deletes the configurations as well).
-Go to Utilities > Xterminal and type:</p>
+Go to Utilities > Xterminal and type:

 <pre>sudo apt-get remove --purge bcmwl-kernel-source</pre>
 <p>You might have to repeat this step after a system update, as the default bcmwl-kernel module gets installed again.
 Took me months to sort that one out.</p>
 <p>Continue with the following command:</p>